Ultra-Low-Power IM3 Backscatter Passive Sensing System for IoT Applications

 - 低功耗 /

-Abstract:Objective With the advancement of wireless communication and electronic manufacturing, the Internet of Things (IoT) has progressed remarkably, healthcare, agriculture, logistics, and other fields.
-The exponential growth of IoT devices brings significant challenges: billions of devices demand enormous cumulative energy, and traditional battery-powered devices require frequent charging, increasing operational costs and exacerbating electronic waste.
-Thus, innovative energy-saving solutions are crucial for IoT’s sustainable development.
-Core strategies to address energy and lifecycle constraints involve enhancing energy supply and reducing device power consumption.
-Energy harvesting (EH) technology enables devices to collect and store solar, thermal, kinetic, and radio frequency (RF) energy for Ambient IoT (AmIoT) applications.
-However, existing EH technologies have limitations: conventional IoT devices (especially active RF components) consume high power, and insufficient EH efficiency may hinder real-time data transmission.
-To tackle these issues, this paper proposes a novel IM3 backscatter passive sensing system for direct analog sensing transmission without compromising RF energy harvesting efficiency.
-Methods The third-order intermodulation (IM3) signal is a nonlinear distortion product generated when two fundamental frequency tones are processed by nonlinear devices (e.g., transistors, diodes) in communication systems, with frequencies of 2f1-f2 and 2f2-f1.
-The core innovation of this work is establishing a controllable functional relationship between sensor information and IM3 signal frequencies, enabling information encoding via IM3 frequencies.
-A key regulatory component is an embedded impedance module—designed as a parallel resonant tank with resistors, inductors, and capacitors—integrated into the rectifier circuit.
-Tuning the tank’s resonant frequency selectively adjusts the conversion efficiency from fundamental tones to IM3 signals: aligning with a target IM3 frequency introduces a high-impedance load, reducing that IM3 component’s efficiency, while other IM3 signals remain unaffected.
-Sensor information dynamically adjusts the module’s resonant frequency by converting the information into a DC voltage applied to a voltage-controlled varactor.
-By linking sensor information to impedance states, impedance states to IM3 conversion efficiency, and IM3 frequency characteristics to sensor information, the system achieves novel passive sensing.
-Results and Discussions A rectifying transmitter operating in the UHF 900 MHz band was designed and fabricated ( Fig. 8 ).
-One signal source was fixed at 910.5 MHz, and the other cyclically scanned 917–920 MHz, generating IM3 signals in the 923.5–929.5 MHz range.
-Both sources had an output power of 0 dBm, with DC voltage as the transmitted sensor information.
-Experimental results show a power trough in the backscattered IM3 spectrum; as the DC voltage varies 0–5 V, the trough position shifts accordingly (Fig. 9 ), with an attenuation of over 10 dB throughout, ensuring good resolution (related to the varactor diode’s capacitance ratio).
-Additionally, the embedded impedance module has little impact on RF-DC efficiency (Fig. 10 ): at fixed DC voltage, efficiency decreases by 5 basis points at the modulation frequency, independent of input power; under fixed input power, different sampled voltages cause ~5 basis points efficiency reduction at different frequencies.
-These results confirm the rectifier circuit’s stable efficiency, meeting low-power data transmission requirements.Conclusions This paper proposes a novel passive sensing system based on backscattered third-order intermodulation (IM3) signals, enabling simultaneous efficient radio frequency (RF) energy harvesting and sensing readout.
-It reveals the regulation mechanism between difference-frequency embedded impedance module and backscattered IM3 intensity.
-Controlled by sensing information, the module correlates sensing data with IM3 intensity for passive readout.
-Experimental results show the embedded impedance reduces target frequency IM3 intensity by over 10 dB and the RF-DC efficiency decreases by only 5 percentage points during readout.
-The microwave anechoic chamber tests confirm the error between IM3-parsed bias voltage and measured value is stably within 5%, indicating good stability.
-This system breaks the coordinated energy-information transmission bottleneck, providing battery-free communication for passive sensor nodes.
-It extends device lifespan and reduces maintenance costs in ultra-low-power scenarios like wireless sensor networks and implantable medical devices, with significant engineering application value. -
+Abstract:Objective With advances in wireless communication and electronic manufacturing, the Internet of Things (IoT) continues to expand across healthcare, agriculture, logistics, and other sectors.
+The rapid increase in IoT devices creates significant energy challenges, as billions of units generate substantial cumulative consumption, and battery-powered nodes require recurrent charging that raises operating costs and contributes to electronic waste.
+Energy-efficient strategies are therefore needed to support sustainable IoT deployment.
+Current approaches focus on improving energy availability and lowering device power demand.
+Energy Harvesting (EH) technology enables the collection and storage of solar, thermal, kinetic, and Radio Frequency (RF) energy for Ambient IoT (AmIoT) applications.
+However, conventional IoT devices, particularly those containing active RF components, often require high power, and limited EH efficiency can constrain real-time sensing transmission.
+To address these constraints, this work proposes an Intermodulation-Product-Third-Order (IM3) backscatter passive sensing system that enables direct analog sensing transmission while maintaining RF EH efficiency.
+Methods The IM3 signal is a nonlinear distortion product generated when two fundamental tones pass through nonlinear devices such as transistors and diodes, producing components at 2f1–f2 and 2f2–f1.
+The central contribution of this work is the establishment of a controllable functional relationship between sensor information and IM3 signal frequencies, enabling information encoding through IM3 frequency characteristics.
+The regulatory element is an embedded impedance module designed as a parallel resonant tank composed of resistors, inductors, and capacitors and integrated into the rectifier circuit.
+Adjusting the tank’s resonant frequency regulates the conversion efficiency from the fundamental tones to IM3 components: when the resonant frequency approaches a target IM3 frequency, a high-impedance load is produced, lowering the conversion efficiency of that specific IM3 component while leaving other IM3 components unchanged.
+Sensor information modulates the resonant frequency by generating a DC voltage applied to a voltage-controlled varactor.
+By mapping sensor information to impedance states, impedance states to IM3 conversion efficiency, and IM3 frequency features back to sensor information, passive sensing is achieved.
+Results and Discussions A rectifying transmitter operating in the UHF 900 MHz band is designed and fabricated ( Fig. 8 ).
+One signal source is fixed at 910.5 MHz, and the other scans 917~920 MHz, generating IM3 components in the 923.5~929.5 MHz range.
+Both sources provide an output power of 0 dBm, and the transmitted sensor information is expressed as a DC voltage.
+Experimental measurements show a power trough in the backscattered IM3 spectrum; as the DC voltage varies from 0 to 5 V, the trough position shifts accordingly (Fig. 9 ), with more than 10 dB attenuation across the range, giving adequate resolution determined by the varactor diode’s capacitance ratio.
+The embedded impedance module shows minimal effect on RF-to-DC efficiency (Fig. 10 ): at a fixed DC voltage, efficiency decreases by approximately 5 basis points at the modulation frequency, independent of input power, and under fixed input power, different sampled voltages cause about 5 basis points of efficiency reduction at different frequencies.
+These results confirm that the rectifier circuit maintains stable efficiency and meets low-power data transmission requirements.Conclusions This paper proposes a passive sensing system based on backscattered IM3 signals that enables simultaneous efficient RF EH and sensing readout.
+The regulation mechanism between the difference-frequency embedded impedance module and backscattered IM3 intensity is demonstrated.
+Driven by sensing information, the module links the sensed quantity to IM3 intensity to realize passive readout.
+Experimental results show that the embedded impedance reduces the target-frequency IM3 component by more than 10 dB, and the RF-to-DC efficiency decreases by only 5 percentage points during readout.
+Tests in a microwave anechoic chamber indicate that the error between the IM3-derived bias voltage and the measured value remains within 5%, confirming stable operation.
+The system addresses the energy-information transmission constraint and supports battery-free communication for passive sensor nodes.
+It extends device lifespan and reduces maintenance costs in Ultra-Low-Power scenarios such as wireless sensor networks and implantable medical devices, offering strong engineering relevance. -

 表 1 $ {Z}_{{{\omega }_{\Delta }}}\left(V\right) $与反向散射的IM3信号强度关系的仿真结果(两输入信号功率均为0 dBm)